-On April 28, 2026, the Philadelphia Phillies fired manager Rob Thomson after a calamitous 9–19 start — the worst beginning to a season the franchise had endured in a generation.
+On April 28, 2026, the Philadelphia Phillies fired manager Rob Thomson after a 9–19 start — one of the worst openings in franchise history.
 The decision came from President of Baseball Operations Dave Dombrowski, who cited the need for a "new voice."
-Yet the firing immediately prompted a sharper question: in a city where $284 million buys the third-largest payroll in baseball, who truly bears responsibility when a team with two consecutive division titles and a franchise-record manager stumbles so dramatically?
-This article dissects the records of both men — the field manager who maximized a flawed roster and the architect who built it — using wins above replacement, payroll efficiency, contract surplus value, and tactical performance data to render a complete analytical verdict.
+But in a city where $284 million buys the third-largest payroll in baseball, the harder question is who actually built the roster that just collapsed.

 Part I: Rob Thomson — The Manager's Record